miiieagle/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permission script creates my_dir directory with permission 751 in the working directory 13-change_group script switches group owner from hello to school 100-change_owner_and_group script changes owner to vincent and group owner to staff
+12-directory_permission script creates my_dir directory with permission 751 in the working directory 13-change_group script switches group owner from hello to school 100-change_owner_and_group script changes owner to vincent and group owner to staff 101-symbolic_link_permissions script changes the group owner of hello to vincent and staff respectively